PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 ### Long idle with charging enabled

-- For LFP deployments, call a charger-backed getter at least every 30 s while charging.
+- LFP charging is not an unattended charger-POR supervision feature.
+For LFP deployments, call a charger-backed getter at least every 30 s while charging.
 - `getSupplyVoltage()` and `getSupplyCurrent()` qualify. `getBatteryTemperature()` also qualifies after `enableBatteryTempSense(true)`.
-- These calls talk to the charger and trigger the SDK's post-power-on-reset reapply check. `getBatteryVoltage()` normally reads from the fuel gauge and does not trigger the reapply check.
+- These calls talk to the charger and trigger the SDK's post-power-on-reset reapply check.
+Rare charger power-on-reset events from pack-protection trips or supply transients otherwise leave the chip at POR defaults, including the default 4.2 V charge limit, until the next SDK call that touches the charger. `getBatteryVoltage()` normally reads from the fuel gauge and does not trigger the reapply check.
   `getBatteryCurrent()` on V2 also reads from the fuel gauge, so it is not a charger-backed keepalive call.

 ### Alarms